 THE YEAR IN BRIEF

-Perhaps surprisingly Labour, under Prime Minister Andrew Fisher, did not advocate or implement any sweeping social reforms, or do much to improve the lot of the ordinary working men.
+Perhaps surprisingly Labour, under Prime Minister Andrew Fisher, did not advocate or implement any sweeping social reforms, or do much to improve the lot of the ordinary working man.
 Fisher was more interested in bolstering the nation's defence, as evidenced in 1911 by the formation, as a distinct organisation rather than just an extension of the army, of the Royal Australian Navy, which began life with just two ships, the destroyers Parramatta and Yarra, both of which had been built in Britain.
 By the time of the outset of world war one three years later these had been supplemented by two cruisers, two submarines, and the nation's flagship, Australia, which was a battle cruiser.
-Unlike the land forces, the navy did not rely in any way on conscription as the majority of its personnel were volunteers.

 Under the Fisher administration a worldwide competition to plan the nation’s new capital city at Canberra was inaugurated.
 The site of the future capital was an area of outstanding natural beauty which the competition winner, Walter Burley Griffen, an American architect “with an eye for beauty of design and a rebel against the messiness and ugliness of late Victorian architecture”, sought to enhance.
 “He conceived a garden city with grand avenues linking its governmental and civic centres, and concentric patterns of residential suburbs set in forest reserves and parks.”
 However, the implementation of his design was impeded by bureaucrats and in 1920 responsibility for bringing things to fruition was transferred to a committee.